Individual Representation in Approval-Based Committee Voting: Relation to Perfect Representation

+Note that \citet[Theorem~4]{SFF+17aNEW} establish that on PR-instances, perfect representation also implies PJR.
+It follows that, whereas semi-strong JR and PJR are incompatible in general (as we proved in \Cref{sec:ind_rep}), every PR-instance admits a committee that satisfies semi-strong JR, PJR, and perfect representation.

-\begin{restatable}{proposition}{pr_ir} There are PR-instances that do not allow for an IR committee.
-Additionally, there are PR-instances where an IR committee exists but does not provide perfect representation. \end{restatable} \begin{proof} Regarding the first claim consider the following instance with $n=8$ and $k=4$.
+\begin{restatable}{proposition}{pr_ir} There are PR-instances that do not admit an IR committee.
+Moreover, there are PR-instances where an IR committee exists but does not provide perfect representation. \end{restatable}